andlo/mycroft-skills-list-gitbook/skills/google-aiy-voicehat-skill.kalyaninagaraj.md

 ---
-description: 'Enables the button and led on the Google AIY voicehat'
+description: Enables the button and led on the Google AIY voicehat
 ---

 ### _google-aiy-voicehat-skill.kalyaninagaraj_